-Physical Cultures of the Body III, A Virtual Conference
+Physical Cultures of the Body, A Virtual and In-Person Conference

 As home to one of the world’s leading research groups dedicated to the study of physical culture, the H.J.
 Lutcher Stark Center for Physical Culture and Sports is proud to announce that the 2024 Physical Cultures of the Body Conference will be a two-day hybrid event.
 In this, our fourth annual conference, we welcome papers on historical and other humanities-based approaches to the study of exercise, strength, sport training, strength athletes, competitive lifting, the healthful benefits of exercise, and all other aspects of what we call “physical culture” across the millennia.
 Our hope is that many of you will choose to present in person this year and perhaps also make time to use the Stark’s resources during a visit to Austin.
 By meeting together we can, hopefully, learn more about each other, discuss our work, create new collaborations, and help the field of Physical Culture Studies continue to grow.

 Thursday, January 11: Virtual Conference using Zoom: For those who participated in previous years, the format will be the same on Thursday.
 The virtual conference will consist of 75-minute sessions, thematically arranged, containing three papers of 20 minutes each and a 15-minute discussion period.
 The organizers will attempt to create sessions from individual papers, or you can submit an entire session of three papers and/or a panel presentation.
 Scholars already in Austin on Thursday will be able to watch the Zoom sessions at the Stark Center on our big screen.